Remembering Diana, Princess of Wales: A Virtuoso of the Photo Op in an Age Before Instagram

 Princess Diana sitting alone outside the Taj Mahal in Agra (Photo: David Hartley/Shutterstock)

-July 1 would have been Princess Diana’s 59th birthday.
-To mark the occasion, we’re looking back on some of the most indelible images from her time in the royal spotlight.
+In memory of the much beloved People’s Princess and her legacy, we’re looking back on some indelible images from her time in the royal spotlight.

 When it comes to indelible images of the late Diana, Princess of Wales, a few dolled-up pics might promptly come to mind.